 This file will contain all Natural objects supplied by Software AG.
 Its size depends on the number of products to be installed later.
 As a rule of thumb, 20 MB can be assumed for each major Software AG product.
-The following ADALOD parameters must not be altered:

 To avoid Natural errors NAT9988 and NAT7397 after reorganization of the FNAT system file using ADAULD/ADALOD, the parameter USERISN should be set to YES.